 - participation in community life

-British Values is also threaded through the area of our curriculum know as SMSC (Spiritual, Moral, Social and Cultural Development).
+British Values are also threaded through the area of our curriculum know as SMSC (Spiritual, Moral, Social and Cultural Development).
 At St Wilfrid's CE we are proud of how we are developing the high quality SMSC we provide.

 What is SMSC?